fabric8io/hawtio-docker/ReadMe.md

 Then access it on your docker host at 9282.

-* linux: if you have native docker then tryt http://localhost:9282
+* linux: if you have native docker then try: http://localhost:9282
-* non-linux: it will be on the docker host such as http://dockerhost:9282  where _dockerhost_ should point to the ip address returned by
+* non-linux: it will be on the docker host such as: http://dockerhost:9282  where _dockerhost_ should point to the ip address returned by

     boot2docker ip

-If you are not on linux tThis article](http://viget.com/extend/how-to-use-docker-on-os-x-the-missing-guide) describes how its a good idea to define **dockerhost** to point to your boot2docker ip address via:
+If you are not on linux [this article](http://viget.com/extend/how-to-use-docker-on-os-x-the-missing-guide) describes how its a good idea to define **dockerhost** to point to your boot2docker ip address via:

     echo $(docker-ip) dockerhost | sudo tee -a /etc/hosts